 Bill G. Hartline

 Bill Hartline was born on the 5th of December of 1931 in Omaha, Nebraska.
-He joined the Marine Corps Reserve while still in High School.
-After graduating from High School he was deemed combat ready by the Marine Corps, skipped basic training, and was sent to Korea in September of 1950.
-Bill Hartline’s experiences in the Korean War were anything but uneventful, he was involved in the Battle of Chosin Reservoir, fighting near Yudamri, and the Hamheung Evacuation .
+He joined the United States Marine Corps Reserve while still in High School.
+After graduating from high school, he was deemed combat ready by the Marine Corps, skipped basic training, and was sent to Korea in September of 1950.
+His experiences in the Korean War were anything but uneventful as he was involved in the Battle of Chosin Reservoir, fighting near Yudamri, and the Heungnam Evacuation.
 He credits sheer luck with not being caught up in the fighting that raged all around him during his time in Korea.